Pogrebnoj-Alexandroff/Pogrebnoj-Alexandroff/README.md

 - animal breeding and selection (zooengineering)
 - zoopsychology
 - metaphysics and philosophical analysis
-- constructive proposals and methodological clarifications submitted to AI developers to improve reasoning quality
+- constructive AI reasoning methodology analyst
 - informatics and the development of audiovisual dictionary‑encyclopedic content

 This wide-ranging perspective allows me to explore the intersections between biological, cultural, linguistic, and technological evolution.